fmukhtar10/blessedcbd/README.md

 ### Note
-At checkout page, shopify pay method blocks cypress due to automted bot detection, due to this unable to complete checkout process.
+At checkout page, shopify pay method blocks cypress due to automated bot detection, due to this unable to complete checkout process.

 here is the error
 ````